tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

 #### Working Prototype

-I have created a working prototype of the ``LatentGP`` model that can be used to perform regression and the parameters can be infered using MCMC.
-This prototype is [available here on my branch](https://github.com/tirthasheshpatel/pymc4/tree/xlpatch/gp) of the project and the [here is the coressponding PR on GitHub](https://github.com/pymc-devs/pymc4/pull/235).
-The results and the code to reproduce them is shown below.
+I have created a working prototype of the ``LatentGP`` model that can be used to perform regression and the parameters can be inferred using MCMC.
+This prototype is [available here on my branch](https://github.com/tirthasheshpatel/pymc4/tree/xlpatch/gp) of the project and the [here is the corresponding PR on GitHub](https://github.com/pymc-devs/pymc4/pull/235).
+The results and the code to reproduce them are shown below.

 ```python
 import numpy as np